breakintoprogram/next-bbc-basic/README.md

 Like PUT, this takes an optional type parameter to read from NEXTREG registers

-###### PLOT mode,x,y
+###### PLOT type,x,y

-Currently just plots a point at screen positions X (0 to 255) and Y (0 to 191) on the ULA layer using the current graphics colour set by GCOL.
-Mode is ignored.
+Currently just plots a point at screen positions X (0 to 255) and Y (0 to 191) on the ULA layer using the current graphics colour and mode set by GCOL.

+Type is usually the plot type (relative, absolute, plot, line, etc), but is currently ignored.
+Only plotting points is supported at the moment.

 ###### COLOUR n